 The license qualifies to be covered by the umbrella license identifiers

-The license could be represented with a complex composite SPDX expression making use of an SPDX License List identifier, but it is simpler to represent it with a
+The license could be represented with a complex composite SPDX license expression making use of one or more SPDX License List identifiers, but it is simpler to represent it with a

 LicenseRef-expression.
 These will generally be cases where there is also some benefit to the use of a